 The problem is not the law.
 It is that the law is not being followed.
 IPSEA described this to the Education Select Committee in April 2026 as an ongoing "crisis of compliance."
 The 2023 Improvement Plan failed.
 The 2014 Act under-delivered.
 That is why advocates are focused on whether these reforms strengthen or weaken the legal levers that families rely on when things go wrong.

-Open the consultation form
+The consultation form

-Focus on the questions that matter most
+The questions that mattered most

 The 10 priority questions for parents